Purdue-ISL/Flexile/README.md

 ### scenario file

-In the scenario file, each line specifies a failure scnario.
+In the scenario file, each line specifies a failure scenario.
 A failure scenario consists of set of failed links and failure probability.
 For example in ./_data/toy/toy_scenarios.tab,

 ```bash
 no 0.970299